What is a Tax Invoice

 What is a Delivery Order

-On the other hand, delivery orders (DO) are usually issued to Outlets when the products are being delivered to them and it serves as proof of delivery.
+On the other hand, delivery orders (DO) are usually issued to Customers when the products are being delivered to them and it serves as proof of delivery.
 While it is important for DO to have all the info regarding the order, unlike tax invoices, financial info such as product prices are not essential on a DO.

 Some of the key info on OrderEZ's DO includes: